apache/infrastructure-website/content/pages/pypubsub.md

 Payloads vary depending on what they represent, so check both what sub-objects are present in the payload and the `pubsub_path` variable, which will show the full payload event path and explain which type is being sent.

 ## Try it yourself
-To try it out and take a look at the event stream, just use [cURL](https://en.wikipedia.org/wiki/CURL) in your terminal:
+To try it out and take a look at the event stream, use [cURL](https://en.wikipedia.org/wiki/CURL) in your terminal:
 ~~~ bash
 curl http://pubsub.apache.org:2069/git/commit
 ~~~